 With just a few simple fresh ingredients you can have our oven baked sea bass fillets ready to eat in no time.

-- small handful of chopped basil or flat leaf parsley
+- small bunch flat leaf parsley – roughly chopped

 - sea salt and cracked black pepper

-- Preheat the oven to 200C and lightly grease a roasting tin.
+- Preheat the oven to 200C / 400F / Gas Mark 6 and lightly grease a large roasting tin.

 - try out different fillets of fish, or king prawns, just change cooking times to suit.